 Ideas for Your Learners: Use this book to explore the impact of the Stonewall Riots.
 Have students work collaboratively to research and present significant LGBTQ+ events through an annotated timeline.

-This novel tells the story of George, a young transgender girl who faces challenges at school and at home but finds strength and support through her true identity.
-It focuses on themes of acceptance and self-discovery.
+This novel (previously titled George) tells the story of Melissa, a young transgender girl who faces challenges at school and at home but finds strength and support through her true identity.
+She feels that she must share her true self with the world when she has the opportunity to play the role of Charlotte in a school play.
+Gino brings out themes of acceptance and self-discovery in this realistic story.
 It offers an insightful portrayal of the experiences of transgender youth, fostering empathy and understanding among students.

 Ideas for Your Learners: Discuss the importance of using correct names and pronouns.
 Students can write letters to George offering support and understanding, which can be shared in a class discussion.